Trenton1Fisher/Call-Connect/README.md

    npm install
    ```
 3. Obtain required API Keys
+  - Clerk Authentication Key: Sign up at https://clerk.com, navigate to the Developer tab, and generate your Clerk API Key.
+  - Stripe API Key: Sign up at https://stripe.com, go to the Developer tab, and generate your Stripe API Key.

-4. Enter your Client Side API keys in a `.env.local` in the client directory
+5. Enter your Client Side API keys in a `.env.local` in the client directory
    ```js
    VITE_CLERK_PUBLISHABLE_KEY=your-clerk-publishable-key
    VITE_STRIPE_PUBLISHABLE_KEY=your-stripe-publishable-key
    ```
-5. Enter your Server Side API keys in a `.env` in the server directory
+6. Enter your Server Side API keys in a `.env` in the server directory
    ```js
    STRIPE_SECRET_KEY=your-stripe-secret-key
    ```